 - CVs and description of the previous artistic, scientific or artistic-scientific achievements of the project leader as well as of max. three other project participants incl. publication list of the last 5 years divided into peer-reviewed and non-peer-reviewed (max.
 3 pages per person).

-Applications must be submitted as a PDF, with the abstract (1) and application form (2) each as one PDF.
-In order to facilitate the work of the reviewers, it is requested to combine the parts 2) to 5) into one PDF.
+Applications must be submitted as a PDF, with abstract (1) submitted as one PDF and parts 2) to 5) merged into one PDF.
 Applications are to be submitted exclusively to firstname.lastname@example.org.

 2.2. form requirements (general)